Starting Salary Range: Competitive

 This provider will practice within the guidelines of the departments, and the Institution in accordance with the Written Agreements required and approved by the State of Maryland.
 The Nurse Practitioner is granted affiliate staff privileges by the Johns Hopkins University School of Medicine and the Johns Hopkins Bayview Medical Center; these privileges are reviewed annually.
 S(he) is responsible to the preceptor and department head for nursing and clinical standards and practice.
 S(he) will report to the Medical Director of the Children’s Medical Practice, and will work closely with faculty in the Division of Family Planning in the Department of GYN/OB.

 Specific Duties & Responsibilities:

-- Must be licensed as PA in State of Maryland or other state where practicing.
+- Must be licensed as NP in State of Maryland.
+Current CPR certification required.

 - Experience may be considered in lieu of bachelor's degree, as permitted by the JHU equivalency formula.

 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.